 Choosing the right razor would make shaving a lot easier and less painful for you.
 Most people avoid shaving because they don’t know which tool would best suit them.
-Which is why in this article, we intend to explain the key factors that you should consider when buying a razor for you, so keep reading.
+This is why in this article, we intend to explain the key factors that you should consider when buying a razor for you, so keep reading.

 Men Vs Women razors

 There are specially designed razors for men and women.
-You might have noticed pink-colored disposable razors at your local store along with blue and grey ones.
+You might have noticed pink-colored disposable razors at your local store along with blue and grey tones.
 The pink razors are designed for women while the blue and grey ones are usually meant to be used by men.
-The difference between men and women razors is not only limited to the color as both types of razors are different in terms of how they cut hair, therefore, this difference should be kept in mind when choosing the type of razor for yourself.
+The difference between men and women razors is not only limited to the color as both types of razors are different in terms of how they cut hair, therefore, but this difference should also be kept in mind when choosing the type of razor for yourself.

 • Women razors:

-Apart from the obvious pink color of women razor, you can find many distinct features in women razors that are absent in men razors.
+Apart from the obvious pink color of women razors, you can find many distinct features in women razors that are absent in men razors.
 A razor that is specially designed for women is going to have the same type of blade used in men razors but the difference lies in the angle at which the blade is going to be fitted inside the razor.
 Women razors usually have blades fitted at a lesser angle since the hairs of women tend to be thinner and easier to cut.
 Less aggressive blade angle also makes women razors easier to use on legs and other hard to reach parts without worrying about getting cut.
 The handles of women razors also tend to be rounder which helps women in changing their grip on the razor as they shave.
 Most women razors come with a wider shaving head that allows women to shave larger areas such as legs and thighs quickly.
-Women-specific razors are usually disposable ones and they come with multiple blade arrangement.
+Women-specific razors are usually disposable ones and they come with multiple blade arrangements.

 • Men razors:

 Men razors are generally blue and black and they are available as double-edged safety razors as well as disposable plastic razors.
-The reason why most safety razors are men only is that, the blade edge is aggressively sharp and they aren’t placed at an angle that makes them perfect for shaving tough facial hair of men.
+The reason why most safety razors are men only is that the blade edge is aggressively sharp and they aren’t placed at an angle that makes them perfect for shaving tough facial hair of men.
 But disposable men razors are also quite different from women razors in terms of blade angle and shape.
 You will notice that almost all men razors have square shaving heads, making them ideal for shaping and shaving the beard.
-Not to mention the blade angle is also more aggressive in men razors which make it easier to remove tough facial hair.
+Not to mention the blade angle is also more aggressive in men razors which makes it easier to remove tough facial hair.
 The width of men razors is also less than women razors, making them perfect for different areas of the face and neck.